Solid, Liquid, or Gas? How VergeTAB Helps Children Understand States of Matter Through Real-Life Activities

 Instead of separating play from therapy, this approach blends them—turning everyday moments into stepping stones for communication, regulation, cognition, and creativity.
 With the right support, every day becomes an opportunity—not just to learn, but to grow with confidence.

-If Therapy Can Work on Any Device, Why Choose VergeTAB?
+If Therapy Can Work on Any Device, Why Do Therapists and Schools Choose VergeTAB?

 Reading Time: 6 minutes